 Average Settlement Offers In Mediation

-- Both parties will approach the settlement from different perspectives, with the plaintiff hoping to get the most money out of a settlement and a defendant looking to pay the least amount of money possible.
+• Both parties will approach the settlement from different perspectives, with the plaintiff hoping to get the most money out of a settlement and the defendant looking to pay the least amount possible.

-- The first offer commonly starts high (if it comes from the plaintiff) or low (if it comes from the defendant).
-This shows the other side that they are unwilling to give too much too soon.
+• The first offer commonly starts high (if it comes from the plaintiff) or low (if it comes from the defendant), demonstrating to the other side that they are unwilling to give too much too soon.

-- Both sides will probably start far apart in their offers and then make their way toward each other as the negotiations move on.
+• Both sides will probably start far apart in their offers and then move toward each other as the negotiations move on.

-- The outcome of the negotiation will be somewhere in the middle and that most of the time, the plaintiff will leave with less than they wanted, and the defendant will pay more than they wanted.
+• The outcome of the negotiation will be somewhere in the middle, and most of the time, the plaintiff will leave with less than they wanted, and the defendant will pay more than they wanted.

 What Percent of Cases Settle in Mediation?